iworks/kpir/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Added new car related count: 20%, 75% and 100% for expenses.

 = 0.1.0 =
 * Netto expenses count only from expenses.

 = 0.0.9 =
-* Convert '&' char to entity in outpup JPK VAT fields.
+* Convert '&' char to entity in output JPK VAT fields.

 = 0.0.8 =
 * Added few checks to avoid PHP warnings.
-* Added input sanityzation and validation for JPK VAT(3) inputs.
+* Added input sanitization and validation for JPK VAT(3) inputs.

 = 0.0.7 =
 * Added ability to sum two values.